Alternative Off-Campus Housing

 What are a few downsides and upsides to living there?

 Sarah: “The upside is that it’s a great community and people are generally very friendly.
 You get to meet people from around the world and although most are only staying for a semester/year, you get really close just by living together.
-There are a ton of opportunities to get involved in the house and there’s so many cool events like weekly coffee hours every wednesday to celebrate different countries and twice-semesterly Sunday Suppers (fancy dinners) that are free for residents.
+There are a ton of opportunities to get involved in the house and there’s so many cool events like weekly coffee hours every Wednesday to celebrate different countries and twice-semesterly Sunday Suppers (fancy dinners) that are free for residents.
 It has its own library and other study spaces which are really nice, especially around finals when the campus is so crowded.
-For dining hall standards, the food is pretty good.
+For dining standards, the food is pretty good.

 Inside of I-House Dorm.
 A student sits at their decorated desk in a yellow room.